ftonolini45/Variational_Sparse_Coding/README.md

 1) CF = VSC_model.train(training_data,parameters,save_directory)

-This function trains the weights of the VSC model on the data set "training_data", which is accepted as a 2D array, where samples are along dimension 0 and elements per sample along dimension 1.
+This function trains the weights of the VSC model on the data set \textbf{training_data}, which is accepted as a 2D array, where samples are along dimension 0 and elements per sample along dimension 1.
 The trained weights are saved as a Tensorflow .ckpt file in the directory "save_directory".
 The model takes a number of parameters stored in a dictionary "parameters" which has to contain the following values:

 num_iterations - Number of totl iterations
 initial_training_rate - Initial training rate for ADAM optimiser